openmainframeproject/tac/process/contribution_guidelines.md

 ## License specification

 All source code must clearly identify the open source license used.
 The Open Mainframe Project charter dictates [Apache 2](https://spdx.org/licenses/Apache-2.0.html) by default except for Linux kernel code which must be [GPLv2](https://spdx.org/licenses/GPL-2.0).
-All	documentation	and non-code will	be received and	madeavailable	by the Project under the Creative Commons Attribution	4.0	International	License (available at http://creativecommons.org/licenses/by/4.0/).
+All	documentation	and non-code will	be received and	made available by the Project under the Creative Commons Attribution 4.0 International License (available at http://creativecommons.org/licenses/by/4.0/).

 Requirements to ensure license compliance